 If two parents with parental responsibility live at different addresses the parent to whom the Child Benefit is paid should make the application with the full knowledge and consent of the non-resident parent.

 We may ask for evidence if circumstances have changed in the past 18 months.
-Please read the information about shared or joint residence that we cover below.
+Please read the information about shared or joint residence that we cover later.

 Normal Home Address

-In deciding which is your Normal Home Address we would not usually accept an address if:
+In deciding your Normal Home Address we would not usually accept an address if:

 - You or your family has a second home elsewhere as a main residence.
 We expect that you have sold, or leased through an agency, your previous property or that a lease agreement on a property you previously rented has expired and that you have no other residence.